Bekarys10/Devops-proj/README.md

-🌦️ Weather Info Web Page (Enhanced Version)
+🌦️ Weather Info Web Page

 Welcome to the Weather Info Web Page — a simple and elegant web application that displays weather information through a static HTML interface.
 This project is entirely Dockerized and leverages Python's built-in HTTP server for rapid deployment and portability.